-The necessary paperwork and contact details of the next of kin will be emailed directly to the Register Office.
+The paperwork and contact details of the next of kin will be emailed to the Register Office.

-- Date and place of death
+- date and place of birth

-- Date and place of birth
+- date and place of death

 Who can register a death

-- A relative
+- you're a relative

 Once the death has been registered the form can be emailed by the Registrar to the relevant organisation organising the funeral.

 Tell Us Once

-The Registrar does not need a National Insurance number, however, it is helpful to have the number when you complete the Tell Us Once form.
+The Registrar does not need a National Insurance number, but, it is helpful to have the number when you complete the Tell Us Once form.